Navi-Nero/8-Bit-Fair/README.md

 - Shared utilities for input handling, animations, text styling, and clearing the screen
 - An organized, expandable structure for future game additions

-**8-Bit Fare** highlights teamwork and serves as a practical demonstration of applying OOP in real-world multi-module Java applications.
+**8-Bit Fair** highlights teamwork and serves as a practical demonstration of applying OOP in real-world multi-module Java applications.

 ---